Asian Infrastructure Investment Bank: History

 Following the criticism, the White House National Security Council, in a statement to The Guardian, declared, Our position on the AIIB remains clear and consistent.
 The United States and many major global economies all agree there is a pressing need to enhance infrastructure investment around the world.
 We believe any new multilateral institution should incorporate the high standards of the World Bank and the regional development banks.
-Based on many discussions, we have concerns about whether the AIIB will meet these high standards, particularly related to governance, and environmental and social safeguards […] The international community has a stake in seeing the AIIB complement the existing architecture, and to work effectively alongside the World Bank and Asian Development Bank.
+Based on many discussions, we have concerns about whether the AIIB will meet these high standards, particularly related to governance, and environmental and social safeguards [...]
+The international community has a stake in seeing the AIIB complement the existing architecture, and to work effectively alongside the World Bank and Asian Development Bank.

-Several other European states – including Germany, France and Italy – followed the UK's decision to join the AIIB in March.
+After the UK's decision to join the AIIB, a surge of new applications followed, including several other European states – including Germany, France and Italy – with a total number reaching 53 by the end of March.
 German Finance Minister Wolfgang Schäuble stated, "We want to contribute our long-standing experience with international financial institutions to the creation of the new bank by setting high standards and helping the bank to get a high international reputation."
 In March 2015, the South Korean Ministry of Strategy and Finance announced that it, too, is planning to join the AIIB, citing its potential in helping South Korean companies win deals in infrastructural projects as well expanding South Korea's influence in international banking as a founding member.
 States could indicate their interest in becoming a Prospective Founding Member until 31 March 2015.

 Negotiations took place in the framework of five Chief Negotiators Meetings (CNMs) which took place between November 2014 and May 2015.
 The Articles of Agreement, the legal framework of the bank, were concluded in the fifth CNM.
 It was signed on 29 June 2015 by 50 of the named 57 prospective founding members in Beijing, while the other seven signed later.

 On 25 December 2015, the Articles of Agreement entered into force.
 On 16 January 2016, the board of governors of the bank convened its inaugural meeting in Beijing and declared the bank open for business.
 Jin Liqun was elected as the bank's president for a five-year term.
 17 states (Australia, Austria, Brunei, China, Georgia, Germany, Jordan, Luxembourg, Mongolia, Myanmar, the Netherlands, New Zealand, Norway, Pakistan, Singapore, South Korea and the United Kingdom) together holding 50.1% of the initial subscriptions of Authorized Capital Stock, had deposited the instrument of ratification for the agreement, triggering entry into force, and making them all founding members and bringing the Articles of Agreement, the bank's charter, into force.
 35 other states followed later, taking the amount of Authorized Capital Stock held by the 29 members of the bank to 74%.